True Spies Episode 39: The Money Spy

 NARRATOR: And it’s in one of Portland’s pleasant little cafes that we find Janosh Neumann, and his wife, Victorya.
 They’re here for an important meeting.

 JANOSH NEUMANN: So they called a meeting and we came to the meeting.
-Sunny days, Portland, Oregon, and everyone dressed casual except these two guys who came in their business suits.
+Sunny days, Portland, Oregon, and everyone dressed casually except these two guys who came in their business suits.

 NARRATOR: Across their table, a man and a woman, dressed in business suits, take their seats.
 The woman, Christine, places her purse on the table.
 She’s preparing for a difficult conversation.
 As the local supervisor for the FBI’s Portland branch, she’s used to that.
 The two parties greet each other.
 Janosh looks expectantly at Christine.
 He’s noticed that her hand stays on her purse.

-JANOSH NEUMANN: So basically, it was pretty obvious that she's holding the gun towards me inside the purse and that was kind of [an] indication of something is wrong.
+JANOSH NEUMANN: So basically, it was pretty obvious that she's holding the gun toward me inside the purse and that was kind of [an] indication of something is wrong.

 NARRATOR: Janosh and Victorya look at each other and then back to the FBI agents.
 Something is very definitely wrong.
 A quick visual sweep of the area confirms that this is not a private meeting.